jottenlips/whoiam-zsh-prompt/README.md

 RPROMPT for the user with multiple IAM roles

 1. Add your credentials to your .aws folder.
-2. Copy the contents of the shell script to your .zshrc file.
+2. Copy the contents of the iamrprompt.sh to your .zshrc file.
 3. Restart your terminal.

 Your IAM role should show up on your right side prompt so you know which AWS account and role you are currently using.